Karta775/xbar-mpd/README.md

 ```

 ### Configuration
 The shell script is quite simple and any configurable options are listed at the top of the `mpd-status.1s.sh` file along with comments explaining what each means.
-Make sure you re-run `make install` after performing any changes.
+Make sure you re-run the steps in [Installation](https://github.com/Karta775/xbar-mpd/tree/main#installation) after performing any changes.

 ### Recommendations
 I highly recommend using this in conjunction with the excellent [osxmpdkeys](https://github.com/pushrax/osxmpdkeys) which allows you to control mpd with the OSX media keys (play/pause, next, previous).